naeemAbdul-Aziz/seren-mental-health-app/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - [Expo](https://expo.dev/) for the amazing development framework
 - [React Native](https://reactnative.dev/) for the core technology
 - [Unsplash](https://unsplash.com/) for the beautiful images
-- All contributors who have helped shape PsychTech
+- All contributors who have helped shape Seren

 ---